 What Is Ditto Clipboard Manager?

-It is an extension to the standard Windows clipboard that lets you copy and paste multiple items.
-When you copy something, Ditto takes what you copied and stores it permanently in its own database to retrieve (i.e. paste) at a later time.
+It is a free extension to the standard Windows clipboard that lets you copy and paste multiple items.
+When you copy something, Ditto takes what you copied and stores it permanently in its own database – to retrieve (paste) at a later time.

-1. Download it from the developer here – the main download is the standard 32bit installation program but there are also 64bit and portable versions available.
+1. Download it from the developer here – the main download is the standard 32bit installation program but there are also 64bit and Portable (no need to install) versions available.

-Note: if your firewall asks to let Ditto receive incoming connections, choose not to allow these unless you are an advanced user who wishes to transfer copied items from Ditto over your own network (to other computers).
+Note: if your antivirus firewall asks to let Ditto receive incoming connections, choose not to allow these – unless you are an advanced user who wishes to transfer copied items from Ditto over your own home network (i.e. to other computers).